-Kyoto-style slow drip is one of the most artistic ways to brew coffee, and it produces one of the best brews when executed properly.
+Kyoto-style slow drip, also known as Japanese-style cold brew slow drip, is one of the most artistic ways to brew coffee, and it produces one of the best brews when executed properly.
 If you’d like to begin making coffee this way at home, here’s a complete guide to Kyoto-style slow drip coffee — including how you can make it.

 In This Guide: